 The appearance of the wood is determined by its grade and its cut.
 All grades and cuts are equally strong and serviceable, but each affords you a different look.

 We have many wood samples which show the variations described below.
-Dennis is happy to show you examples of the choices shown and assist you in choosing the best one for your situation.
+Chris is happy to show you examples of the choices shown and assist you in choosing the best one for your situation.
 He can bring samples to your home, or can visit our showroom, by appointment.

 Grading for most species: